Schedule online now - appointments available.

 Less common symptoms associated with TMJ disorder include: ear pain, ringing of the ears (tinnitus), sensitivity of the ears, dizziness, weakness, lightheadedness, vertigo (spinning sensation) and even loss of balance.

-How is the diagnosis of TMJ disorder made?
+Diagnosis of TMJ disorder

 The first step in diagnosing the cause of TMJ disorder is obtaining a thorough history from the patient.
 We will ask questions about your symptoms and their onset.
 We will ask questions about factors that make the symptoms better or worse.
 At Sachar Dental NYC, we always listen to our patients and take into consideration all these factors that help us come to a diagnosis.